Addressing the Invisible Wounds of PTSD: Technology-Enabled Strategies for Healing

 The promise of technology-enabled PTSD treatment comes with significant responsibilities.
 As we navigate this rapidly evolving landscape, several important challenges require thoughtful consideration:

 Digital equity: Technology-enabled interventions risk exacerbating existing healthcare disparities if not implemented with attention to access barriers.
-Research from the Pew Research Center indicates that digital divides persist along socioeconomic, age, and geographical lines—precisely overlapping with populations already underserved in mental healthcare.
+Digital divides persist along socioeconomic, age, and geographical lines—precisely overlapping with populations already underserved in mental healthcare.

 Algorithmic transparency and bias: Machine learning models trained on historical clinical data risk perpetuating existing biases in diagnosis and treatment.
 Ensuring diverse training datasets and ongoing monitoring for disparate impact remains essential for equitable implementation.